Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 10. Lunacy — Best Free Tool for UI Design and Assets

 Lunacy is the wildcard on this list.
 It's a completely free desktop design application from Icons8 that works offline and supports Sketch files.
-For marketing teams on a genuinely tight budget that need real vector design capability, Lunacy is almost too good to be free — and I mean that sincerely, not as a throwaway compliment.
+For marketing teams on a genuinely tight budget that need real vector design capability, Lunacy is almost too good to be free — and I mean that seriously.

 Key Features: